caiobarrosv/object-detection-for-grasping/README.md

   - Validation images: 64 val
   - Classes: Bar clamp and gear box
   - In this dataset, the train images have all the classes together with the same background as well as the validation files with the same background
+  - Ground truths: 2 ground truths per image (all the 8 parts are in the image)

 - [Dataset - Teste 5](https://drive.google.com/file/d/1AT0_UCA-sP9Mt8z-KuPkPSmVKocC84XZ/view?usp=sharing)
   - Image resolution: (300, 300, 3) # (height, width, channel)